glscene/LZScene/README.md

-# GZScene Engine
+# LZScene Engine
-GZScene is a graphic engine based on OpenGL and LCL components for development cross-platform applications in Lazarus IDE
+LZScene is a graphic engine based on OpenGL and LCL components for development cross-platform applications in Lazarus IDE